By the instructors at Oxford Company (OXCO)

 Picture this:

-You want a mountain landscape with sharp edges where sky meets peak.
+You want a mountain landscape capturing all the details of the intricate scene where sky meets peak.
 The #14 Fine is your friend.
-With sport weight yarn in blues and greens, you get detail sharp enough to make someone ask if you painted it.
+With fine or worsted weight yarn in blues and greens, you get detail sharp enough to make someone ask if you painted it.

-That’s the beauty of Oxford needles: the right size helps you tell your story in yarn.
+That’s the beauty of Oxford Punch Needles: the right size helps you tell your story in yarn.

 Which Size is Right for You?